awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/monitor-with-cloudwatch-metrics-output-health.md

-# AWS Elemental MediaConnect Metrics to Monitor Output Health<a name="monitor-with-cloudwatch-metrics-output-health"></a>
+# AWS Elemental MediaConnect metrics to monitor output health<a name="monitor-with-cloudwatch-metrics-output-health"></a>

 AWS Elemental MediaConnect sends metrics to CloudWatch\.
 You can review specific metrics to evaluate the health of the output of your flow\.